inspiringdev/Cpp-Snake-Game-using-GUI/README.md

 # C++ Snake game using GUI

-For my semester 1 final programming project, I chose to delve into the timeless realm of game development by crafting a classic Snake game using C++.
+For my first semester programming project, I chose to delve into the timeless realm of game development by crafting a classic Snake game using C++.
 Drawing inspiration from the provided source file, I embarked on a journey to expand upon its foundation, aiming to create a polished and immersive gaming experience while honing my programming skills.

 **Project Vision:**